 In fact, Tokyo and Osaka are often in the first two spots when it comes to the world’s safest cities to live in, as far as crime is concerned.

-Etiquette is everything!
+Etiquette is Everything!

 Remember that Japan is not a very touch-friendly nation, and its culture frowns upon contact that it deems unnecessary.

 A simple bow and a smile should replace any handshakes and hugs that you might want to offer someone when you meet them.
-Honorifics are also an integral part of conversation, and are a whole topic by themselves.
+Honorifics are also an integral part of conversation and are a whole topic by themselves.

 Suffixing a “san” to someone’s name is a gender-neutral replacement for the Mr/Mrs prefix and is a safe bet when you are not sure what else to use.
 How to move to Japan as a student?
-You should have etiquettes and knowledge.
+You should have etiquette and knowledge.

 There is also a great deal of importance levied on hierarchy, with the senior members of any group (The ‘Senpai’) being shown respect by their juniors (The ‘Kouhai’) in exchange for their guidance and experience.

 This extends to nearly every situation you can think of!
-It is common courtesy for the senior most people in an elevator to exist first, and everyone exits in this order.
+It is common courtesy for the senior-most people in an elevator to exist first, and everyone exits in this order.

 Now, this won’t apply to random elevator rides in public, but this is the norm in any formal setting like an office.
 Respect is the foremost things to know before moving to Japan.